 Let’s take a look at the difference of an experience without an action verb looks and another one with an action verb.

-I took care of ill, injured, and disabled patients.
+Incorrect: I took care of ill, injured, and disabled patients.

-Administered nursing care to ill, injured, and disabled patients.
+Correct: Administered nursing care to ill, injured, and disabled patients.

 However, it’s not so simple.
 Making your resume seem effective means showcasing a wide variety of diverse skillsets.
 Continue reading below to see how using action verbs on your resume can represent an effective and diverse skillset to make you stand out and help land your next job.

-Management & Leadership skills
+Management & Leadership resume action verbs

 Here’s some examples of management and leadership skills in action: